playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 Well, "I want to see your credentials" person you, type generics enable us to do things like provide typings for **polymorphic functions**. _Polymorphic functions are functions that can accept a myriad of different types and handle them differently._

-> Polymorphic functions are not unique to TypeScript, the things learned here about polymorphic functions can be applied to other languages as well.
-They also provide some real-world insight to usages of generics and when they might be able to be used.
+> Polymorphic functions are not unique to TypeScript; the things learned here about polymorphic functions can be applied to other languages as well.
+They also provide some real-world insight into the usages of generics and when they could be used.

-For example, let's take a look at the code for the `toPNG` :
+For example, let's take a look at the code for the `toPNG`:

 ```typescript
 function toPNG(data: DataType): DataType {